OpenCageData/opencagedata-misc-docs/query-formatting.md

 Better: `Trierer Straße 15, 99423, Weimar, Deutschland`

+This is _the number one_ problem we see with forward geocoding.
+Leave out everything that is not part of the address.

 **3. Please DO include the country in the query, and also please use the optional `country_code` parameter.**

 Not Good: `Trierer Straße 15, 99423, Weimar`